RobCranfill/midiBox/README.md

 # midiBox

-This project is a follow-on to my MIDIdings project.
+This project is a follow-on to my [miditrans](https://github.com/RobCranfill/miditrans) project.
 I realized it can almost all be done with Linux utils!

 See @midiDings project for Linux software to install.